taytayfujif/i-need-pizza/README.md

 #Your Mission

-You will be using your coding knowledge to transform these orders into javascript objects and make any changes to an order on the fly.
+You will be using your coding knowledge to transform these orders into javascript objects and make changes to them on the fly.

 #Requirements

 I. Below are the orders that need to be fixed.
 Declare a variable for each order that corresponds with its order number so we don't get them confused.
 All information about the pizza should be grouped together within the object. **Hint:** Remember objects can accept many different data types as its value.

 #### order11821
 ```